Alternatives to Violence

 If you might have recognized that you or someone you know are in an abusive relationship, it’s not always easy to make decisions around what, if anything, you are going to do next.

-Our Stopping the Violence Counsellors are here to support you whether you make the choice to stay or leave, we are here to provide non- judgemental supports.
+Our Alternatives to Violence Counsellors are here to support you whether you make the choice to stay or leave, we are here to provide non- judgemental supports.
 We are here to listen and support you or your loved one.
 Meanwhile, we encourage you to have self-compassion during this time.
 Here are a few exercises that might be helpful.

 https://self-compassion.org/category/exercises/#exercises